qxm1995716/musrfm/dataloader/README.md

 mask_path = './mask_path.tif'  # the mask for the area that need bilinear interpolation function to inpaint the invalid pixels
 # for other parameters, you can find their meaning and function in docs.md.
 rhos_d_preprocess(raster_path, dem_path, mask_path, thres, n=500, nan_filter=True, is_output=True, PATH=None)
-# after this, you can find the output raster in the PATH dict, if the is_output is False, this function will return processed data, which you can found in the code.
+# after this, you can find the output raster in the PATH dict, if the is_output is False, this function will return processed data, which you can find in the code.
 ```

 # Step 2 <br>